onecodex/nim-bitarray/README.md

 Bitarray implementation in Nimrod

 An efficient bitarray implementation in Nimrod.
-Includes a demo Bloom filter in ~75 lines for kicks.
+Includes a demo Bloom filter in ~75 lines that also requires `murmur3` >= v0.1.2.